 The following therapies target specific receptors that control the growth of cancer cells.

-Other cancer treatments, like chemotherapy, target all rapidly dividing cells.
-Targeted therapies, because of their specificity, reduce harm to healthy cells.
+Whereas chemotherapy targets all rapidly dividing cells, targeted therapies, because of their specificity, are less likely to harm healthy cells.

 Biological therapies, one type of targeted therapy, use laboratory-manufactured proteins to harness the body’s immune system to help destroy cancer cells.
 These target molecules on the surface of cancer cells.
 Other targeted therapies use drugs containing small molecules which enter the cells and block the signals that the cancer relies on for growth.